singnet/ai-dsl/doc/technical-reports/2022-Oct/ai-dsl-project-close-report-2022-oct.md

-descending property was too simple for achieving precise discriminative pairing (so that only truly compatible services can connect to each other), the results were already promising, demonstrating further the soundness and feasablility of the approach.
+descending property was too simple for achieving precise discriminative pairing (so that only truly compatible services can connect to each other), the results were already promising, demonstrating further the soundness and feasibility of the approach.

-More information can be found in the Chapter *Implementation and Verification of AI Algorithms* of the [Technical report][3].
+More information can be found in the Chapter *Implementation and Verification of AI Algorithms* of the [Technical Report][3].

 ### AI service composition and fuzzy matching